pingcap/docs-tidb-operator/en/enable-admission-webhook.md

       create: true
     ```

-    * If your Kubernetes cluster version >= v1.13.0, you can enable the Webhook feature by the configuration above.
+    * If your Kubernetes cluster version >= v1.13.0, enable the Webhook feature by using the configuration above.

-    * If your Kubernetes cluster version < v1.13.0, you need to run the following command and configure the `admissionWebhook.cabundle` in `values.yaml` as the return value:
+    * If your Kubernetes cluster version < v1.13.0, run the following command and configure the `admissionWebhook.cabundle` in `values.yaml` as the return value:

         {{< copyable "shell-regular" >}}